0cjs/sedoc/8bit/kc85/basic.md

 KC85 Microsoft BASIC
 ====================

+- Lines are up to 255 chars long.
-The screen is not editable; use `EDIT nnn` to bring up a full-screen editor (the TEXT program) on a line.
+- The screen is not editable; use `EDIT [nnn[-mmm]]` to bring up a full-screen editor (the TEXT program) on the entire program or a line or line range.
 Adding additional lines will add new lines to the program.
+  De/re-tokenization make take some time.
+- `PAUSE` will pause output.

 File management:
 - BASIC has a "current workspace" which is either a `fname.BA` file or the